How Insurers Are Using Private LLMs to Parse Claims Data

 Data Residency and Isolation

 Insurers care deeply about where data lives.
-Deployments therefore favor environments that keep customer data inside controlled networks, with strict tenancy separation.
+Insurers operate in a highly regulated insurance sector.
+Deployments therefore favor private LLMs that keep customer data inside controlled networks, with strict tenancy separation, over public LLMs.
 Training artifacts are scrubbed to avoid leaking personal information.
 Access is logged, keys are rotated, and model endpoints are wrapped with encryption in transit and at rest.
 It is not thrilling cocktail party talk, yet it is the scaffolding that makes AI viable in a risk averse industry that loves receipts.

 Governance You Can Defend

 From privacy laws to supervisory guidance, regulators expect accountability.
+Strong governance ensures proper handling of financial data, medical records, and other critical inputs.
 That means retention schedules, role based access, redaction of sensitive tokens, and the ability to reconstruct who saw what and why.
 On the model side, versioning and evaluation are essential.
 When a model is updated, insurers run regression tests against a corpus of claims to show that output quality holds steady or improves.

 Integrating with Existing Systems